PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-12 06:21:01
+Last updated: 2024-04-12 06:21:33
-Random Quote: There is only one street where that is normal.
-Here's a hint: A giant yellow bird lives on it. - Barney Stinson
+Random Quote: When will you guys realize, that the only difference between my real life and a p0rn0 is, my real life has better lighting? - Barney Stinson